Society for Humanistic Judaism

 3. Why call what you do Judaism?
 Judaism is the evolving culture of the Jewish people.
 Over time, in response to historic events, people’s needs, and the surrounding culture, the practices of Judaism have changed.
 There is no single way to be Jewish.
 Humanistic Judaism is a step along the continuum of evolutionary changes in Jewish practice.
 Pluralism in Jewish life enriches Judaism and enables a stronger, more inclusive Jewish community.

 4. Why are you a separate movement in Judaism?
 What distinguishes Humanistic Judaism from other movements that identify humanistic themes in Judaism is our resolve to create a consistency between our philosophy and our liturgy (what we believe and what we say and do).
 Humanistic Jewish celebrations, ceremonies, and commemorations use human-centered, non-theistic language.
 The words we say and the songs we sing follow this guideline.
 We call this principle integrity and it is fundamental to our identity as Humanistic Jews.

 5. is Humanistic Judaism a religion?
 According to the dictionary, a religion is a set of beliefs to which people hold fast.
 Humanistic Judaism is a religion using that definition.
-In Rabbi Sherwin Wine’s description of religion, Humanistic Judaism falls into the category of an ancestral religion, rather than a salvation religion
+Rabbi Sherman Wine's description of religion, Humanistic Judaism falls into the category of an ancestral religion, rather than a salvation religion

 6. If you are not religious in a traditional sense, why have rabbis?
 A rabbi is a leader and teacher of Jewish people, someone who is knowledgeable about Jewish history and ceremony.
 We choose to be part of the Jewish community and calling our leaders “rabbis” helps us to participate fully in Jewish communal life.